ACCESSING DATABASE...

 The Universal Audio Volt 1 ($139) is the standout recommendation for budget studios in 2026.
 It features a "Vintage" mic preamp mode that introduces analog warmth right at the input stage, emulating the sound of classic hardware that would cost thousands on its own.
 For rap and R&B vocals especially, this analog coloring gives recordings a richness that normally requires expensive outboard gear or plugin processing after the fact.
 The single input is the only limitation, but if you're recording one vocal at a time, it's all you need.

-The Focusrite Scarlett 2i2 Fourth Generation ($180 to $220) remains the industry standard for a reason.
+The Focusrite Scarlett 2i2 Fourth Generation now often lands closer to the $225 to $240 range new, so it is better treated as an upgrade pick rather than the strict-budget default.
 Its ultra-low noise preamps and "Air" mode (which adds a subtle high-frequency sheen inspired by classic ISA preamps) deliver consistently excellent results across every genre.
 The two inputs give you flexibility to record with two mics simultaneously or plug in an instrument alongside your vocal mic.
 It also comes bundled with Ableton Live Lite, which is a fully functional professional DAW.

 Acoustic Treatment on a Budget